London Fire Brigade currently spends around £90 million each year on a wide range of goods and services.

 We have a responsibility to ensure that the public money we receive is used as carefully as possible and that we achieve the best value for that money.

-To obtain the best value we can, most of our procurement is carried out through corporate contracts which have been subject to reasonable competition or joint arrangements with other local authorities and emergency services.
+To obtain the best value we can, most of our procurement is carried out through corporate contracts which have been subject to reasonable competition or joint arrangements with other local authorities, including the GLA group, and emergency services.

 The Brigade has separate procedures for routine and for major procurement.
 Routine means items such as stationery and cleaning materials.
 Major means high value/high impact projects.
 This is how it works:

 Our tenders are advertised on BlueLight (http://www.bluelight.gov.uk) and where applicable low value contracts are advertised on CompeteFor (http://www.competefor.com).
 For goods and services contracts over the EU threshold (£172,514) we advertise in the Official Journal of the European Union (OJEU).